 Perilla frutescens var. crispa (85 days) Open-pollinated.
 Introduced in the 1850s from Japan where it’s been prized since the 8th century.
 Purplish-red anise-scented sharp-flavored leaves are used in sushi, sauces, garnishes, pickles and stir-fries.
 Used to color umeboshi plums and other pickles red.
 Also known as zi su, a specific in Chinese medicine for seafood poisoning.
 Louise Weber of Greenwich, Conn., asserts that deer won’t touch it and plants it around their favorite crops. ③

 Log in to start or resume an order

 Culture: To break dormancy, freeze and thaw the seed several times over a 21–45 day period.
 Soak seeds several days or until they sprout.
 Move to indoor flats, then transplant into warm moist well-drained soil.
-Grows up to 4'.
+Or direct seed, 1-3 seeds/inch, very lightly covered in soil.
+Grows to 2'.
 Absolutely intolerant of frost.

 For the latest results of our germination tests, please see the germination page.